Care Quality Commission: Operations

-In August 2013 the CQC stated that it was finding it difficult to meet their inspection target of GP practices and had therefore drafted in 'bank' inspectors and authorised staff overtime to deal with the backlog.

 In October 2014 Field announced that the commission was going to begin inspecting health systems across whole geographical areas from 2015, including social care and NHS 111.
 There are suggestions that it could inspect clinical commissioning groups.

 Behan admitted in March 2015 that the commission would not be able to inspect all acute trusts before the end of 2015 as it had intended.
 In February 2015, it reported that it was missing its targets for following up on the safeguarding information it received that might indicate that patients are at risk.
 He also said the CQC would update its oversight in line with the growth of new provider models and would begin looking at care quality along pathways to a greater degree and, for the first time, across localities.

 The organisation failed to meet its inspection targets during the second quarter of 2015–16.
 70% of adult social care inspections had been undertaken and 61% of primary medical services.
 An exception to this was inspections of hospital acute services where targets were slightly exceeded, an additional two inspections having been made in this sector.

 In December 2015 the Public Accounts Committee (PAC) was critical of the regulator, and said that it was "behind where it should be, six years after it was established".
 Meg Hillier MP, the chair of the PAC, noted that reports prepared by the CQC contained many errors; one foundation trust said that their staff had found more than 200 errors in a draft CQC report.
 Hillier said "The fact these errors were picked up offers some reassurance, but this is clearly unacceptable from a public body in which taxpayers are placing their trust."

 In July 2016 the commission issued an apology after admitting that up to 500 Disclosure and Barring Service (DBS) certificates submitted by applicants to become registered managers and providers had been lost during a planned office refurbishment; a locked filing cabinet had been incorrectly marked up to be taken away and destroyed.

 In the period of August 2016 to January 2017 the CQC sent questionnaires to inpatients of NHS hospitals who had been service users in the month of July 2016.
 77,850 surveys were sent out.

 In October 2016, a briefing paper issued by the organisation stated that no directorate was meeting objectives for producing reports on time.
 Of services which had been inspected over half had not improved their rating when re-inspected, with 45% staying at the same rating and 10% having a lower rating.

 Following the cyber attacks on NHS systems in May 2017 it was announced that the CQC will be asking probing questions to assess data security as part of its inspection process.